maryannetriggs/JavaScript30/readme.md

 A good practical lesson, less flashy but super useful.
 Today I was reminded of the use of Array.from and the differences between node lists and arrays.
 I also revised how some methods (e.g. split) create fun problems with datatypes and I learned a novel use of the modulus operator.
 A good solid lesson!

 ### Day 19 - Webcam Fun

+Seemed like a pretty intense undertaking upon first inspection but accessing the webcam with JavaScript is easy!
+You call getUserMedia() to get a promise and then manipulate as you please.
+Funky 'filter' effects can then be achieved by accessing and changing pixel configurations in canvas [Link to the MDN page](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Pixel_manipulation_with_canvas).
+Today was a longer session than most but well worth the extra time.
+This one is really going to impress my kids!

+### Day 20 - Speech Detection

 ### Day 21 - Geolocation